ataylor89/diary/fakevideo.md

 Donald Trump stole the phrase "fake news" and used it in speeches, so that people would be afraid of using this phrase

-THe US military has had fake video for a long time...
+The US military has had fake video for a long time...

 Donald Trump weaponized fake video and spread malicious lies by means of fake video